manussr/exam-decision-sciences-research/README.md

 ## Overview

 This is my submission for the Practical Exam at the Decision Sciences Research Center, Tecnológico de Monterrey.
-For each task, you'll find a folder containing the script, any necessary data files, and a markdown file summarizing the results.
+For each task, you will find a folder that includes the following:

+* The script used for the analysis
+* Any necessary data files
+* A markdown file summarizing the results

+Please refer to the instructions provided below, which apply to each task.

 ## Files

 - **`requirements.txt`**: Contains a list of Python packages required to run the Jupyter Notebook.
 Use this file to set up your environment with all necessary dependencies.
-- **`analysis_notebook.ipynb`**: A Jupyter Notebook containing the analysis, code, and visualizations.
+- **`script.ipynb`**: A Jupyter Notebook containing the analysis, code, and visualizations.
 This notebook provides a step-by-step exploration of the data and findings.

 ## Getting Started